CNuge/alfie/README.md

 alfie -f alfie/data/example_data.fastq -m alfie/data/dnn_model_6mers -k 6
 ```

-### The alfie library
+### The alfie package

-For more control, the alfie module can be deployed from within Python.
-The module contains a kingdom-level classifier, functions for fasta and fastq input/output, and helper functions to aid a user is training and deploying a customized alignment-free sequence classifier.
+For more control, the alfie package can be deployed from within Python.
+The package contains modules featuring a kingdom-level classifier, functions for fasta and fastq input/output, and helper functions to aid a user is training and deploying a customized alignment-free sequence classifier.

 Deploying alife as a kingdom-level classifier from within python is fairly simple.